sanlocoz/monte-carlo/README.md

 > *"Creativity is the ability to introduce order into the randomness of nature"* - Eric Hoffer

 ## What this program is about?
-This program is about simulation using monte carlo algorithm in order to estimate $\pi$ value. <hr width=0>
+This program is about simulation using monte carlo algorithm in order to estimate $\pi$ value.
+Monte carlo is an algorithm to simulate stochastic events based on certain distribution and for this purpose it is just simple uniform distribution. <br>

 <img src="img/preview.JPG" alt="monte-carlo-preview" width="400"/>

-Monte carlo is an algorithm to simulate stochastic events based on certain distribution and for this purpose it is just simple uniform distribution.
-Monte Carlo stochastic algorithm for pi estimation</br>
+*Finished state of the program*

+The idea behind this program is to simulate randomized dot marking in each timestep in a space of a circle that is enclosed within a square.
+We count and separate the dots as follows:
+- **Blue dots**: the dots that lie within the circle.
+- **Red dots**: the dots that lie outside the circle and within the square.

 ## What I learned during the process?